lewagon/dotfiles/04-Front-End/07-JavaScript-Plugins/04-Stimulus/README.md

 The tagline of this framework is to be the "modest framework for the HTML you already have".
 It's a framework that you will be able to use during your projects to help you organize your JavaScript code.
 It plays well with Rails as it will allow you to dynamically generate HTML on the server side (remember MVC, Sinatra, etc.) and plug in some JS behavior.

-The big upside of Stimulus is that you will almost never have to do write `querySelector` or `addEventListener` anymore!
+The big upside of Stimulus is that you will never have to do write `querySelector` or `addEventListener` anymore!
 Instead you will use conventional `data-` HTML attributes on specific element.

 This framework uses [ES6 Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), a neat addition since 2015 (ES6 release year) to add Object Oriented Programming to JavaScript.